fernandogoerl/readable/README.md

 ## Getting started

+$ cd api-server
 $ npm install
+$ node server

+It will install all dependencies and start the server at localhost:3001

+$ cd frontend
+$ npm install
 $ npm start

 It will install all dependencies and start the project at localhost:3000

-$ npm install
-$ node server

-It will install all dependencies and start the server at localhost:3001

 ## Developing